PierceRodriguez1/turingMachine/myTM/README.md

 immensely and we could see file5.txt finishing in seconds instead of watching it continually print out results through each iteration running what felt like endlessly.
-This project was a good project to practice our Agile Development that has been continually preached to use in Software Enginneering and a good practice to help choose a proper data structure for the project at hand because sticking with the Hashmap would have made our project run immensely longer.
+This project was a good project to practice our Agile Development that has been continually preached to use in Software Enginneering and a good practice to help choose a proper data structure for the project at hand because sticking with the LinnkedList would have made our project run immensely longer.